The Sage Baby Blanket

 Rows 3 through 10 – Repeat Row 2.
 On the last sc of Row 10, finish sc with CB.
 Trim CA. You will now crochet with CB and CC.

 Row 11 – With CB, ch 1 and turn.
 Place 1 sc in next 10 sts with CB.
-[1 sc next 10 sts with CC, 1 sc next 10 sts with CC].
+[1 sc next 10 sts with CC, 1 sc next 10 sts with CB].
 Repeat inside brackets 7x across the row to the end.
 (150)

 *You should see your sets of 10 CB single crochets over your 10 CA single crochets from the row below and your 10 CC single crochets over your 10 CB single crochets from the row below.